By Elsner SEO Editorial Team | Published May 22, 2026 | Updated June 12, 2026 | 5 min read

 |

 Google has reused similar wording for years.
 The framing isn’t new.
-What’s different is the moment it arrives in.
-This update follows closely on the heels of Google I/O 2026, where the company doubled down on AI-driven search experiences.
+What’s different is the moment it arrived in.
+This update followed closely on the heels of Google I/O 2026, where the company doubled down on AI-driven search experiences.
 Most search professionals don’t see that as coincidence.

 Why the SEO industry is paying close attention